mrchughes/evidence-based-identity-book/Manuscript/01_the_problem.md

 The irony is stark: while One Login enables Sarah to sign into multiple government services with a single digital identity, the services themselves cannot recognize her as the same person they verified yesterday.
 Her authentication may be unified, but her evidence remains fragmented across incompatible systems that treat each interaction as if she has never engaged with government before.

 "I've uploaded my P45 six times now," Sarah tells her support worker during a phone call that costs £0.55 per minute from her mobile.
 "Different departments, same document, same information.
-But apparently Universal Credit's system can't talk to Housing Benefit's system, which can't talk to the Council Tax support people.
+But apparently Universal Credit's system can't confidently talk to Housing Benefit's system, which can't talk to the Council Tax support people.
 I can log into all of them with the same digital identity, but they all act like they've never seen my employment evidence before."

 Sarah's experience isn't exceptional—it's systematic.
 She represents one of 22 million citizens whose lives intersect with what officials now acknowledge is one of the most expensive institutional failures in modern British history.
 While Sarah struggles with duplicate forms and contradictory requirements, the UK government wastes between £45 and £87 billion annually—equivalent to 4-7% of entire public sector spending—on digital transformation initiatives that consistently fail to transform anything.